KXOR (AM)

-Programming

-KXOR broadcasts a Spanish-language Christian radio format to the greater Eugene, Oregon, area.

 History

 The station was assigned the call sign KZTU on August 23, 1991.
 On August 12, 2004, the station changed its call sign to the current KXOR.

 On December 30, 2009, KXOR went off the air citing "substantial decreases in its revenue flow" over the past three years.
 In its application to the FCC for special temporary authority to remain silent, the station's license holder claimed that "losses have reached the point that the station no longer generates sufficient funds to pay operating expenses" and that the company is seeking to either sell the station or refinance and return to operation.
 The FCC granted the station authority to remain silent on March 4, 2010.